 - University of Houston Law Center

 Each year, a number of foundations, corporations, and individuals provide funding for UH scholarships.
 Some of these privately funded scholarships are designed to support students in a particular discipline or from a specific heritage or geographic region; others are open to students of any major or background.
-Offerings change often according to availability of funds and the time of the school year.
+Offerings change often according to

 - Alief Achievement Fund Scholarship